-These days, we accept that Direct Drive is the gold standard for force feedback.
+These days, we accept that direct drive is the gold standard for force feedback.
 Our only issue is balancing the hardware we want, with the hardware we can afford.

 Simucube is synonymous with exceptional force feedback, so today I look at their entry level offering to try to work out why it’s not more popular.
 Is it too expensive, or is it just living in the shadow of its more powerful sibling, the SC2 Pro?